Gordon999/Pi-MP3_Player/README.md

 On the USB sticks the format must be /Artist Name/Album Name/Track Name so in File Manager you will see the Tracks...

+Note that my USB stick was called JUKEBOX but maybe called something like 0845-A56E or 31 GB Volume, there is no need to name / rename it.

 ## File structure Screenshot

 ![screenshot](tree.jpg)